 - Changes in temperature and humidity

-Bad hay fever symptoms might only last for a few days (yippee!) but cause long-term effects that go on for weeks and even months if left untreated (boo!).
-Such symptoms can include:
+If you’re lucky, bad hay fever symptoms might only bother you for a few days.
+But long-term effects can go on for weeks and even months if left untreated.
+Symptoms can include:

 - Clogged ears